 The best way to effectively build your brand is to engage directly with students while on campus.
 Below are several methods that have been proven successful.
 For additional information about setting up any of these activities please contact Scott Kustis at Kustis.email@example.com.
 Employers conducting these activities should have active postings in Handshake.

-- Student response rates: Students often apply in greater numbers to on-campus positions due to the convenience factor as well as the perception that these are “real” interview opportunities.
+- Student response rates: Students often apply in greater numbers to positions attached to interview schedules due to the perception that these are “real” interview opportunities.

-For more information about the on-campus interview process, please contact Scott Kustis at Kustis.email@example.com or 614-247-8698.
-Alternately, you may submit on-campus interview schedule requests directly through your account at https://osu.joinhandshake.com/login.
+If you have questions or desire more information about the virtual interview process, please contact Director of Industry Connections, Scott Kustis at Kustis.firstname.lastname@example.org or 614-247-8698.

 The career fairs listed here are sponsored by the College of Arts and Sciences Center for Career and Professional Success.
 All students, regardless of major, are welcome and encouraged to attend.
 Ohio State sponsors a number of other career fairs throughout the academic year; for a complete list, visit the Buckeye Careers website.